sibiraja/cs252r/bottomupsearch/README.md

 DONE
 ```

+Note that variables `x0, x1, ...` are used to represent the inputs to the program so the generated program will represent your inputs as such.

 In the event that the bottom up search is unable to find a program that satisfies all of the input and output examples, it will print the following output in your terminal:

 ```